-Because Molluscum is an enveloped virus like Influenza and Herpes Simplex Virus (HSV), it may respond favorably to anti-viral supplements like monolaurin.
-Monolaurin has been shown in laboratory studies to kill nearly all encapsulated viruses - those viruses which have a fatty membrane around the DNA and RNA of the virus [1, 2, 3, 4].
-The studies for molluscum and monolaurin are limited, but some qualitative feedback and personal testimonials online are very encouraging .
+Because Molluscum is an enveloped virus like Influenza and Herpes Simplex Virus (HSV), it may respond favorably to supplements like monolaurin.
+Monolaurin has been shown in laboratory studies to inactivate many encapsulated viruses - those viruses which have a fatty membrane around the DNA and RNA of the virus [Refs #1, 2, 3, 4].
+The studies for molluscum and monolaurin are limited, but some select studies and public feedback are encouraging [Ref #7].
+One Argentinean study explains:

-If you or a loved one is suffering from Molluscum, you may consider trying monolaurin as a natural and safe therapy.
-Monolaurin has been shown to be highly effective in combating viruses including Measles , Epstein-Bar , Chlamydia , HSV , and more.
-Monolaurin can be taken in high doses and for extended periods without affecting drug resistance or "healthy" bacteria.
-Monolaurin is all natural and is derived from coconut oil, and is found on the FDA's "Generally Regarded As Safe" (GRAS) list.
+If you are looking for an alternative therapy to addressing Molluscum, you may consider trying monolaurin as a natural option.
+Monolaurin has been the subject of several laboratory studies which include Measles [Ref #3], Epstein-Bar [Ref #4], Chlamydia [Ref #5], HSV [Ref #6], and more.
+Monolaurin is tolerated at high doses and for extended periods without affecting drug resistance or "healthy" bacteria.
+[Ref #9] Monolaurin supplements come from natural sources such as coconut oil, and is included on the FDA's "Generally Regarded As Safe" (GRAS) list.
+[Ref #8]

-If you're considering monolaurin for treating Molluscum, start off with a smaller dose to see how your body reacts (one or two 600mg capsules a day) and slowly increase the dosage to up to six 600mg capsules per day if the response is positive.
-As with any treatment, it is best under the supervision ofa healthcare professional.
+If you're considering monolaurin for strengthening the immune system, start off with a smaller dose to see how your body responds (one or two 600mg capsules a day) and slowly increase the dosage to up to six 600mg capsules per day if there are no complications.
+For more detailed dosing instructions, see the Monolaurin Dosing Guide.
+As with any dietary supplement, it is best under the supervision of a healthcare professional.

 Projan SJ, Brown-Skrobot S, Schlievert PM, Vandenesch F, Novick RP.
 Glycerol monolaurate inhibits the production of beta-lactamase, toxic shock toxin-1, and other staphylococcal exoproteins by interfering with signal transduction.
 Journal of Bacteriology.
 1994 Jul;176(14):4204-9.